 You’ll find plenty of nourishing food at The Old Feed Mill, but the Pot Roast is a staple.
 Slow-roasted, fork-tender beef and veggies are served two ways — over homemade honey wheat bread with coleslaw for lunch, or with mashed potatoes for dinner.
 The restaurant’s location is especially notable: a restored 1857 grain mill.

 Interested in a little Southern comfort?
-Owner Natasha Banks missed her mom’s cooking and social gatherings with family and friends and set out to recreate that feeling of community in her restaurant.
+Owner Natasha Banks missed her mom’s cooking and social gatherings with family and friends and set out to recreate that feeling of community in her restaurant, Cozzy Corner Southern Food.
 The “Big Jess” platter — one of the many platters on the menu — is heaped with smoked sausage, pulled pork, coleslaw, and BBQ sauce.
 Additional sides like mac n’ cheese, collard greens, red beans and rice and candied yams ensures everyone leaves with a full belly.

-Even salad can be comfort food, especially if you’re digging into Farm Table’s winter variation with wild rice pilaf, winter squash, toasted hazelnut, shiitake mushrooms and dried tart cherries.
+Pasta is always a comfort food, especially when it’s handmade with local ingredients.
+Farm Table stays true to its name with this delectable dish: pumpkin sage ravioli filled with pureed pumpkin and creamy quark cheese.
 The restaurant’s menu changes seasonally, with over 80% of their produce and proteins sourced from organic and sustainably focused farms located within 40 miles.
 If you want to eat local and seasonal, this is the place to go.